 When you build a house, what’s the first thing you need to do?
 Lay a foundation.
-The foundation type depends on how big the house will be, how many floors it will have, what construction material you will use to build.
+The foundation type depends on how big the house will be, how many floors it will have, and what construction material you will use to build it.
 Now when it comes to mobile software before you start working on its development, you need to create an architecture for the same.
 The architecture will persuade the application’s scalability and its whole structure.

 There is no perfect architecture.
 Every project is unique, with its own requirements.
 The elements that influence the architecture are similar for Android and iOS.
-In this article our main focus is on Android Architecture.
+In this article, our main focus is on Android Architecture.

 Here are a few things which impact the architecture: